-In the dividends page, the due/paid tab will show you your dividend history that have been paid or about to be paid to you – for the selected portfolio or across all your portfolios.
+In the dividends page, the due/paid tab will show you your dividend history that has been paid or about to be paid to you – for the selected portfolio or across all your portfolios.

-I can see my upcoming and announced dividends by ticker (including ex-date, pay-date, dividend amount, dividend yield), view my historically paid dividends and explore StocksCafe’s intelligent Projected Dividend feature, which predicts upcoming dividends based on historical data.
+I can see my upcoming and announced dividends by ticker (including ex-date, pay-date, dividend amount, dividend yield), view my historically paid dividends, and explore StocksCafe’s intelligent Projected Dividend feature, which predicts upcoming dividends based on historical data.

 Screeners, watchlists and more

 StocksCafe members have access to stock screeners – both public and private – to find potential stocks to buy and sell based on several criteria.